fernandorego/feup-sdle-reliable-pubsub-service/README.md

 - [ ] Implement a pub/sub with JeroMQ, synchronous
 - [ ] Find the most suitable pattern for PUB/SUB (Espresso looks ok)
+- [ ] Create a broker, server like intermediate of communication containing topics
 - [ ] Create a mecanism from message UID (hashing the message, and summing the thread ID, to allow sending equal messages but in different requests)
 - [ ] Save state upon process failure:
     - [ ] Make the broker(that as topics) save its state, when the process dies.
 (Save the state to a file, etc…)